bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 # Work in progress
 Building things as I go - just using a one roll test for now to see how it goes.
+- Generates some monsters now
+- Generates treasures in rooms
+- Rolls for gems and jewellery
+- Have not checked wandering monsters for treasure or implemented treasure tables
 - No retracing steps logic as yet for dead ends to block etc.
-- See issues for things to do [lots]
+- See issues for things to do [lots of minor things]
-- No random monster, treasure, magic item tables as yet, hence no stocking output keys printed

 # Bugs
 - Will be quite a few I imagine
-- Basically output stops currently if it 'won't fit' and above comments are still valid

 # Output to screen for checking purposes
 - Makes a basic html map for a level in dungeon_1.html